SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Come on, Fluttershy, you can do it.*

-"Rainbow Dash, will you go out wi…" Fluttershy said.
+"Rainbow Dash, will you go out wi…"

 *I am able to do this.*

-"Rainbow Dash, will you go out with…" Fluttershy said.
+"Rainbow Dash, will you go out with…"

 *I am brave enough to ask her out.*

-"Rainbow Dash, will you go out with…" Fluttershy said.
+"Rainbow Dash, will you go out with…"

 *I am determined to ask her out!*